AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/design.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: design"
-description: View all of my blog posts tagged with "design"
+description: View all of my blog posts tagged with 'design.'
 tag: design
-customJS: ["blogImage"]
-noindex: true
 ---